mhmatthall/Fauxtoshop/README.md

-# cs255
+# Fauxtoshop
-Fake photoshop for CS-255
+Basic image editing software, created as coursework for CS-255 Computer Graphics at Swansea University